Cookieless tracking

 Server-side tracking

-Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable transport for the same events, not a way around consent.
+Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable route for the same events.

 Third-party cookies

-Third-party cookies are cookies set by a domain other than the site you're visiting: the mechanism behind cross-site ad targeting and view-through measurement, blocked by Safari and Firefox and retained by Chrome.
+Third-party cookies are cookies set by a domain other than the one you're visiting: the basis of cross-site ad targeting, blocked by Safari and Firefox, kept by Chrome.